hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 [`eth_getFilterLogs`](../API-Methods.md#eth_getfilterlogs) use the cache for improved performance.
 The default is `true`.

+If automatic log bloom caching is enabled and a log bloom query reaches the end of the cache, Besu performs an uncached query for logs not yet written to the cache.

 Automatic log bloom caching has a small impact on performance.
 If you are not querying logs blooms for a large number of blocks, you might want to disable automatic log bloom caching.